JordanBandur/auto-sentinel/README.md

 # Auto Sentinel

-Auto Sentinel is a web application designed to help vehicle owners manage and monitor their car maintenance needs efficiently.
+Auto Sentinel is a web application designed to help vehicle owners manage and monitor their car maintenance needs.
 The app leverages OBD-II data to provide real-time insights into the vehicle's health, track maintenance tasks, and send timely reminders for upcoming services.
+The App currently simulates the OBD sensor.

 ## Features
 - User Authentication